AERodgers/plugin_phonetics_practice/README.md

 * A demonstration of how a complex waveform (sawtooth) can be understood as a combination of component (sinusoidal) parts
 * A connected speech transcription / segmentation task.

+I will add more activities over time.

-I will add more features for educators to build their own activities
+I will also add activity templates and features for educators to build their own activities.
+For now, however, I am mostly concerned with the user experience from the learner's perspective rather than the educator's.

 ___

 The plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 The plugin is distributed in the hope that it will be useful, but WITHOUT ANY  WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with BatchHTK_edit.
 If not, see <http://www.gnu.org/licenses/>.